 - 10pt, 11pt, 12pt Sets the size of the main font in the document.
 If no option is specified, 10pt is assumed. - a4paper, letterpaper, ...
 Defines the paper size.
 The default size is letterpaper.
 Besides that, a5paper, b5paper, executivepaper, and legalpaper can be specified. - fleqn Typesets displayed formulae left-aligned instead of centred. - leqno Places the numbering of formulae on the left hand side instead of the right. - titlepage, notitlepage Specifies whether a new page should be started after the document title or not.
-The article class does not start a new page by default, while report and book do. - twocolumn Instructs LATEX to typeset the document in two columns. - twoside, oneside Specifies whether double or single sided output should be generated.
+The article class does not start a new page by default, while report and book do. - one column, two column Instructs ${\rm \ensuremath{\mathbb H}} ^T\!
+E\!
+X$ to types et the document in one columntwo columns. - twoside, oneside Specifies whether double or single sided output should be generated.
 The classes article and report are single sided and the book class is double sided by default.
 Note that this option concerns the style of the document only.
 The option twoside does not tell the printer you use that it should actually make a two-sided printout. - openright, openany Makes chapters begin either only on right hand pages or on the next page available.
 This does not work with the article class, as it does not know about chapters.
 The report class by default starts chapters on the next page available and the book class starts them on right hand pages.